 We devote significant resources to obtaining patents and other intellectual property and protecting our other proprietary information.
 We have already obtained patents or filed patent applications on a number of our technologies, including patents and patent applications relating to our bipolar ablation system and ancillary devices.
 If valid and enforceable, these patents may give us a means of blocking competitors from using infringing technology to compete directly with our products.
 We also have certain proprietary trade secrets that may not be patentable or for which we have chosen to maintain secrecy rather than file for patent protection.
 With respect to proprietary know-how that is not patentable, we have chosen to rely on trade secret protection and confidentiality agreements to protect our interests.
-As of June 30, 2005, we had five issued United States patents that will expire on December 22, 2020, and one issued United States patent that will expire on May 4, 2021.
+As of June 30, 2005, we had four issued United States patents that will expire on December 22, 2020, one issued United States patent that will expire on May 4, 2021 and one issued United States patent that will expire on June 14, 2022.